Salesforce Dictionary - Free Salesforce GlossarySalesforce Dictionary

 }

-This is the org-wide picture — daily API call counts, daily Bulk API calls, daily email limits, etc. Different scope from per-transaction limits.
+This is the org-wide picture.
+Daily API call counts, daily Bulk API calls, daily email limits, asynchronous job counts.
+Different scope from per-transaction limits, and the place to look when your team is asking "are we close to the daily API ceiling?" rather than "did this transaction fail?"

 Event Monitoring (production)

 If you have Salesforce Shield or Event Monitoring add-on, the ApexExecution event log captures CPU time, SOQL count, and DML count for every Apex execution in production.
-Aggregate it in Tableau (or your warehouse of choice) and you'll see your org's real distribution — including the long tail nobody knew about.
+Aggregate it in Tableau (or your warehouse of choice) and you will see your org's real distribution, including the long tail nobody knew about.
+Build a single dashboard with three charts (p50, p95, p99 of Apex CPU per entry point) and you will have the most useful platform-health signal your engineering team has ever had.

 Common mistakes (and the fix)